 There are a lot of scams happening with checks, one of the common scams with a certified check is issuing fake or duplicate checks for making payment for purchase transactions.

-In order to avoid these scams, it is better not to accept this check from unknown people, try to get the money through other payment methods.
-However, in case if they insist on the check and if the recipient is willing to take the money through a certified check, then it’s better to check with the bank once about this check so that it rests assured that the check is original as it is certified by a bank and later the recipient will not lose the money due to any fraudulent activities.
+To avoid these scams, it is better not to accept this check from unknown people and try to get the money through other payment methods.
+However, in case they insist on the check.
+If the recipient is willing to take the money through a certified check, then it’s better to check with the bank once about this check so that rest assured that the check is original as it is certified by a bank.
+Later the recipient will not lose the money due to any fraudulent activities.

 Certified Check vs Cashier’s Check

 There are different types of checks in the banking system.
-One of them is a certified check; similarly, one more type is called a cashier’s check.
-Both the checks are guaranteed by the bank, and it is more secured than personal checks.
+One is a certified check; similarly, another type is a cashier’s check.
+The bank guarantees both checks and is more secure than personal checks.

-Though the bank guarantees both the checks, there are differences in their operational ways.
-In the case of a cashier check, the funds are immediately withdrawn from the issuer’s bank account, and the bank holds it at its responsibility until the payee cashes the check.
-Then, the funds are transferred from the issuer account to the bank’s account, and then the cashier’s check is issued.
+Though the bank guarantees both checks, there are differences in their operational ways.
+In the case of a cashier check, the funds are immediately withdrawn from the issuer’s bank account, and the bank holds it as its responsibility until the payee cashes the check.
+Then, the funds are transferred from the issuer’s account to the bank’s account, and the cashier’s check is issued.

-Both the check will bring in some changes for the account holder considering the additional secured operation.
-However, in terms of the operational model, cashier’s check looks even safer as the funds are withdrawn and kept under the bank’s safe custody.
+Both checks will bring in changes for the account holder considering the additional secured operation.
+However, regarding the operational model, the cashier’s check looks even safer as the funds are withdrawn and kept under the bank’s safe custody.

-It is one of the secure ways of making payment.
-It gives a sense of confidence to the recipient of the check as it is signed by a representative of the bank and comes with the bank seal of “certified” or “accepted”.
-It is needed only in case of any high-value transaction or when the recipient is not sure of the issuer’s creditworthiness.
-In order to be on the safer side recipient may demand a certified check to make sure the check doesn’t bounce.
-But considering the fraudulent activities and duplicate checks being prepared, it’s better to cross verify with the bank once we receive these certified checks.
+It is one of the secure ways of making payments.
+It gives a sense of confidence to the recipient of the check as it is signed by a bank representative and comes with the bank seal of “certified” or “accepted.”
+It is needed only in high-value transactions or when the recipient is unaware of the issuer’s creditworthiness.
+To be on the safer side, recipients may demand a certified check to ensure the check doesn’t bounce.
+But considering the fraudulent activities and duplicate checks being prepared, it’s better to cross-verify with the bank once we receive these certified checks.